networksetcetera/LODS/lab5.md

 ```

-# Step 4: Provision an IP address and wait for completion
+1. Provision an IP address and wait for completion

 ```python